- What is this lawsuit about?

 Minor Disaffirmation: Additionally, Settlement Class Members who (i) were legal minors at the time they made real money purchases of V-Bucks or Credits from Epic Games or a third party, or made other real money purchases from Epic Games in connection with their play of Fortnite or Rocket League; (ii) made these real money purchases with their own money and did so without permission from a parent or guardian; and (iii) wish to obtain refunds for those real money purchases pursuant to an asserted statutory right of contractual disaffirmation, may receive an award of one-third (1/3) of their total purchase amounts or $50.00, whichever is less.
 Because contractual disaffirmation must be total, Settlement Class Members who elect to assert contractual disaffirmation rights must agree to the closure, upon the Effective Date (as that term is defined in the Settlement Agreement), of all of their Epic Games accounts that were opened as a minor.
 Thereafter, the Settlement Class Member, or the minor Settlement Class Member’s parent or guardian, may open a new account.

-To claim either a cash award or additional V-Bucks/Credits, Class Members must submit a Claim Form electronically, or postmarked by April 26, 2021.
+The deadline to submit a claim passed on April 26, 2021.
 Following the final approval of the Settlement, the Settlement Administrator will provide the cash award (in the form of a check or digital payment) or V-Bucks/Credits to each Class Member who submits an Approved Claim.
 All checks issued to Settlement Class Members who choose to receive the cash award will expire and become void ninety (90) days after they are issued.
 The amount of any uncashed checks after the expiration date, less any funds necessary for settlement administration, will be distributed to a cy pres recipient(s) selected by the Parties and approved by the Court.

 - What rights am I giving up in this Settlement?